-To reduce food waste, if you’ve got too much food in your house, scale back on what you purchase.
+To reduce food waste, scale back on what you purchase if you’ve got too much food in your house.

-Go through your cupboards and donate food you can’t use before the expiry date.
+Go through your cupboards and donate food you can’t use before expiration.

-Nevertheless, if you aren’t wasting food but your grocery expenses are high, look at savings opportunities or scaling back on expensive purchases.
+Nevertheless, if you aren’t wasting food, but your grocery expenses are high, consider savings opportunities or scaling back on expensive purchases.

-You don’t need to reduce the quality of food you eat but the quantity if you waste what doesn’t get eaten.
+You don’t need to reduce your food quality, but the quantity if you waste what doesn’t get eaten.

 Grocery Budget Affordability